m-oniqu3/shopify-intern-challenge/README.md

 ### Description

-This project is my submission to Shopify's Internship Challenge.
+This project is my attempt at Shopify's Internship Challenge.
 The internship is only open to persons in the USA & Canada, however, I still attempted it.

 The application has a form that allows users to enter text prompts.
 Submitting the form sends the prompt to the OpenAI API.
 The results are displayed in a list where each result includes the original prompt and the response from the API.